 I am highly committed to raising awareness, and promoting inclusion and equality for disabled professionals in particular based on my personal experiences with an invisible disability.
 I am also a committee member for IP Ability (the IP Inclusive community for disabled people, carers and their allies) and a keen advocate for diversity and equality across the board in the IP sector.

-I am driven by fairness, equality and social justice.
-At work, I manage a team of people and am involved in a number of D&I affinity groups and initiatives including the Women’s Initiative for Success and Empowerment (WISE) and the Attorney Community Championing Our Racial Diversity (ACCORD).
-I have also worked on a significant number of pro-bono matters since joining my current firm.
-I am fully committed to the IP Inclusive cause and am looking forward to guiding and supporting the work of IP Inclusive Management.
-Out of work, I enjoy time with my family with Friday movie night and pizza becoming a bit of a quasi-tradition since the Covid-19 pandemic.
-I am also a keen knitter and enjoy the freedom of cycling.
+I am driven by fairness, equity and social justice, and am fully committed to the IP Inclusive cause.
+At work, I manage a team of people and am involved in a number of D&I affinity groups and initiatives including the Women’s Initiative for Success and Empowerment (WISE).
+I also regularly work on pro bono matters.
+During my time on the IP Inclusive Advisory Board, I have been enjoying guiding and supporting the work of IP Inclusive Management.
+Out of work, I like to spend quality time with my family and friends, I am a keen knitter and enjoy the freedom of cycling.

-I look forward to bringing my legal skills and experience to the Advisory Board of IP Inclusive.
-I am Vice-Chair of the Association of Asian Women Lawyers (AAWL), an organisation which seeks to promote diversity and inclusion within the legal profession.
-I volunteer at the University of Hertfordshire’s award-winning law clinic and am a Legal 500 recommended lawyer.
+I am passionate about diversity and inclusion and hope to add value to the Advisory Board of IP Inclusive through my experiences.
+I am also Vice-Chair of the Association of Asian Women Lawyers (AAWL), an organisation which seeks to promote diversity and inclusion within the legal profession.
+I have worked in private practice law firms and now run my own IP consultancy.
+I am also a senior lecturer at the University of Hertfordshire, where I provide IP advice to clients on a pro bono basis in the university’s award-winning law clinic.
+I am a Legal 500 recommended lawyer.

 Involved in IP Inclusive since its launch, I now lead the North of England network which I set up in 2019.
 I am HGF’s Board sponsor for equality, diversity and inclusion, a trained mental health first aider and leader of HGF’s own internal EDI Focus Group.